NYGEAR UP Site Directors

 Dr. Nathan Daun-Barnett

-In partnership with Buffalo City Public Schools (BPS), the University at Buffalo Graduate School of Education (GSE), and Say Yes to Education Buffalo (SYB), we propose a comprehensive intervention to work with a cohort of seventh graders, following them through eighth grade and into eight comprehensive high schools in Buffalo.
+In partnership with Buffalo City Public Schools (BPS), the University at Buffalo Graduate School of Education (GSE), and Say Yes to Education Buffalo (SYB), we propose a comprehensive intervention to work with a cohort of seventh graders, following them through eighth grade and into the six comprehensive high schools in Buffalo with fewer than 60% of students graduating in four years – Bennett High School, Burgard High School, East High School, Lafayette High School, Riverside High School, and South Park High School.
 Our goals throughout the six years of the intervention are to increase academic preparation for college, improve students’ chances for high school graduation, prepare them to plan for college and career, cultivate their postsecondary aspirations and plans, and help them to find the right fit as they transition to college.
 We are also committed for providing students the support they need to prepare for college success.

 Urban League of Rochester